 Please note that table minimums are fluid and can change at a moment’s notice.
 We will certainly do our best to keep this list updated, but also recommend calling or checking with the property to ensure there are no surprises before stopping in.

 See Also: Find the loosest slots in Vegas, with this real-world data.

 Cheap Craps Near the Las Vegas Strip

-OYO and Ellis Island: Unfortunately, craps with a $5 minimum bet has gone extinct on the Strip, with most games posting minimums in the $10 – $15 range.
+OYO and Ellis Island: Unfortunately, craps with a $5 minimum bet has gone extinct on the Strip, with most games posting minimums in the $10 – $15 range during non-peak times.
 Fortunately, both OYO and Ellis Island are within walking distance and reliably offer $5 minimum tables.

 OYO is a 10-minute walk behind Tropicana, and Ellis Island is the same distance behind Bally’s.
 Taking a few extra steps, or snagging a cheap Uber could be well worth it for value seekers.

 $10 minimums seem to be the new normal on craps tables downtown, however, $5 craps can still be found from time to time.
 When looking for cheap craps on Fremont Street, non-peak times are your friend.

 Currently, your best bet for finding $5 craps is Downtown Grand, either in the morning or early afternoon.